The War for Men's Minds: Production

 The War for Men's Minds was the part of the wartime The World in Action propaganda short film series.
 The films were produced with financial backing from the Wartime Information Board for the Director of Public Information, Herbert Lash.

 Typical of the NFB's series of morale-boosting films, The War for Men's Minds used the format of a compilation documentary, relying heavily on newsreel material, including "enemy" footage, in order to provide the background to the dialogue..

 The striking images of cheering crowds in Nazi Germany that were featured in Leni Riefenstahl's films were used extensively.
-U.S. Hollywood filmmaker Frank Capra also used scenes from her films, which he described partially as "the ominous prelude of Hitler's holocaust of hate", in many parts of the U.S. government's Why We Fight anti-Axis seven film series, to demonstrate what the personnel of the American military would be facing in the Second World War, and why the Axis had to be defeated.
+The American Hollywood filmmaker Frank Capra also used scenes from her films, which he described partially as "the ominous prelude of Hitler's holocaust of hate", in many parts of the U.S. government's Why We Fight anti-Axis seven-film series, to demonstrate what the personnel of the American military would be facing in the Second World War, and why the Axis had to be defeated.

-The deep baritone voice of stage actor Lorne Greene was featured in the narration of The War for Men's Minds.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+The deep baritone voice of the stage actor Lorne Greene was used in the narration of The War for Men's Minds.
+Greene was known for his work on radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".